nicolas17/mapillary_apidoc/source/includes/_im.md

 > /v2/im

 Manage single images.
-For the ability to search for images see the seperate search API.
+For the ability to search for images see the separate search API.

 ## GET /im/:key